Center Joey Hunt officially signs Seahawks contract as team makes a trio of moves Monday

 Joey Hunt signs tender for 2020

 Center Joey Hunt signed his restricted free agent tender, which will pay him $2.13 million in 2020 if he makes the team.
 All RFA tenders are for one year so Hunt would become an unrestricted free agent in 2021 unless he signs another contract beforehand.
-Seattle had four RFAs who received tenders and three have now signed — receiver David Moore, tight end Jacob Hollister, and Hunt.
+Seattle had four RFAs who received tenders and three have now signed — receiver David Moore, tight end Jacob Hollister and Hunt.

-Hunt started the final eight regular season and both postseason games last year at center following Justin Britt’s season-ending knee injury at Atlanta on Oct.
+Hunt started the final eight regular-season and both postseason games last year at center following Justin Britt’s season-ending knee injury at Atlanta on Oct.
 27.

-Hunt, a sixth-round pick in 2016 out of TCU, is now one of 18 offensive linemen the team has officially under contract for the 2020 season with the team having a pretty full set of centers.
+Hunt, a sixth-round draft choice in 2016 out of Texas Christian, now is one of 18 offensive linemen the team has officially under contract for the 2020 season with the team having a pretty full set of centers.
 Despite speculation about his future, Britt remains under contract and the team is optimistic he will be recovered in time for the 2020 season.
 Seattle also signed free agent B.J.
 Finney to compete at center.

 Seahawks sign free agent OL Khalil McKenzie

-Seattle on Monday also re-signed guard Khalil McKenzie.
-McKenzie spent last season on the practice squad but was not signed when the 2019 season ended and became a free agent.
+Seattle on Monday also re-signed guard Khalil McKenzie, who spent last season on the practice squad but was not signed when the 2019 season ended and became a free agent.

 Seattle, though, brought him back to add depth and competition on the offensive line.
-A sixth-round pick of the Chiefs in 2018 he has not played in an NFL game.
+A sixth-round choice of the Chiefs in 2018, he has not played in an NFL game.

-There is some thought teams are going to look increasingly to fill out depth spots on the roster with players who have been with their team before due to the limitations right now because of the novel coronavirus.
-NFL teams are not allowed to do any in-person work for the moment but can hold virtual meetings with players beginning this week for a period of three weeks to fulfill the usual Phase One of the offseason program.
+There is some thought teams are going to look increasingly to fill out depth spots on the roster with players who have been with their team before due to the limitations right now because of COVID-19.
+NFL teams are not allowed to do any in-person work for the moment but can hold virtual meetings with players beginning this week for a period of three weeks to fulfill the usual phase one of the offseason program.

 Seattle will begin its three-week phase one period next Monday.